Configuration Reference

 Parameter pv_forecast_source.api_key

-Description API key for Solcast
+Description API key for authentication (used by Solcast and Victron VRM)

-Required Yes, when source is solcast
+Required Yes, when source is solcast or victron

 Solcast Rate Limits: Free accounts are limited to 10 API calls per day.
 EOS Connect automatically extends update intervals to 2.5 hours when using Solcast (9.6 calls/day).